wombleton/gitlaw-nz/acts/M/Maritime Security Act 2004.md

-    (4) If a direction takes effect on a date on or after the notice is published in the _Gazette_, the notice is a regulation for the purposes of the [Regulations (Disallowance) Act 1989][113].
+    (4) The notice is not a legislative instrument for the purposes of the [Legislation Act 2012][113], but if the direction in the notice takes effect on a date on or after the notice is published in the _Gazette_, the notice is a disallowable instrument for the purposes of that Act and must be presented to the House of Representatives under [section 41][114] of that Act.

     (5) A direction may,---